fmbf/spotify_clone/README.md

 Spotify Mini's backend is built using `Ruby on Rails 5.0`💎 connected to `PostgreSQL` for database management.
 Front to Backend communication achieved via `jQuery AJAX` requests.
 All responses are rendered as `JSON` back to the front-end to be processed by `React`, a `JavaScript` library for building user interfaces developed by Facebook.
-The `React` / `Redux` combination allows for a dynamically responsive UX
+The `React` / `Redux` combination allows for a dynamically responsive UX.

 ## Future Plans
   + More diverse seed data: